-Now the digital transformation is more than a buzzword.
+Nowadays, digital transformation is more than just a buzzword.
 We see its tangible effects on statistics and income lists.
-Ten years ago, Fortune 500 companies spent 20 years before getting a billion-dollar worth.
+Fortune 500 companies spent 20 years before getting a billion-dollar worth.
 Startups get to the destination in less than four years, enlarging the “unicorn” crowd.

 Digital technologies created revenue opportunities for what seemed to be thin air, and now online companies are on top of the business food chain.
 The major economic transformation has happened in less than a decade.
 The most exciting, but also intimidating thing is that this pace doesn’t get any slower.
-All businesses that didn’t cross over to the online environment have to consider getting on board.
+All businesses that haven’t crossed over to the online environment have to consider getting on board.

-Digital transformation definition is that it is a gradual long-term process that allows businesses to implement online innovations, scale to different markets, and adapt to new niches.
+Digital transformation is a gradual long-term process that allows businesses to implement online innovations, scale to different markets, and adapt to new niches.
 The values of high speed, productivity, agility, and scalability lie at the core of digital transformation.

 The process of using digital technologies is no longer a competitive advantage or a voluntary development.
 It’s a must for any business in all modern industries, B2B and B2C alike.
-Even the companies in non-technical fields like agriculture or construction are actively embracing technological advancements.
+Even the companies in non-technical fields such as agriculture or construction are actively embracing technological advancements.

 Understanding digital transformation meaning by building a roadmap

 Still, there is a unified framework that collects the key steps of digital transformation that are more or less the same for any company.
-These are building blocks upon which business owners can create unique approaches, based on their custom data.
+These are building blocks that allow business owners to create unique approaches based on their customer data.